NevAEYC Public Policy

 Read the full Nevaeyc 2017-2018 Policy Imperatives

-ECE RELATED BILLS IN THE 79TH NEVADA STATE LEGISLATIVE SESSION
+ECE RELATED BILL PASSAGE DURING THE 79TH NEVADA STATE LEGISLATIVE SESSION

-There are several bills related to early childhood education in this session.
-We have prepared a brief list for you to easily keep of bills.
+There are several bills related to early childhood education that passed this session!
+We have prepared a summary for your reference.
 See below for details:

 LEARN MORE ABOUT PUBLIC POLICY